beitmenotyou-com/OmniSocial-ProtocolKit/docs/api/SWAGGER-OPENAPI-INTEGRATION.md

 - Generate OpenAPI 3.0 specification for all API endpoints
 - Provide interactive Swagger UI at `/api-docs`
-- Support protocol bridge modularity (ActivityPub, AT, Nostr)
+- Support Protocol bridge modularity (ActivityPub, AT, Nostr)

 ---